Looking for ideas on what to do while visiting New Zealand?

 - Auckland (external link)

 - Christchurch (external link)

-Discover more walking opportunities under the resources section of the Living Streets website, an external site established to get more people walking and enjoying public spaces around New Zealand.
+Discover more walking opportunities under the resources section of the CAN website, an external site established to get more people walking and enjoying public spaces around New Zealand.

 New Zealand has many walking tracks.
 Learn more information on walks and national parks (external link) in New Zealand.